-Water is the main theme at Alba Wellness Valley, a zen-like retreat tucked away at the foot of the Truong Son Mountains, an hour’s drive from Hue.
+Water is the main theme at Alba Wellness Valley by Fusion - Hue, a zen-like retreat tucked away at the foot of the Truong Son Mountains, an hour’s drive from Hue.
 The resort is built around the birthplace of the Alba natural hot spring, a volcanic mineral water source from under the earth.
 The springs are diverted through the resort’s rock gardens and bamboo thickets, offering countless enticing pools where you can soak up its healing properties while fully immersed in nature.

 The highlight of any stay in Alba Wellness Valley is the chance to experience its seven-step, Japanese onsen.
 After the final step, take a dip in the private outdoor hot spring for deep, deep relaxation.
 The resort offers a range of modern accommodation, but its one-bedroom bungalows are a treat, complete with outdoor rain showers, vegetable gardens, and eco-friendly interiors — plus a daily supply of Alba mineral water.